bgd-labs/aave-proposals-v3/src/20240122_AaveV3Ethereum_RegisterADIScrollAdapter/RegisterADIScrollAdapter.md

 ## Specification

-The proposal registers a pre-deployed Scroll adapter (with the necessary configurations to communicate with the Scroll a.DI) on the Ethereum a.DI.
+The proposal payload simply registers a pre-deployed Scroll adapter (with the necessary configurations to communicate with the Scroll a.DI) on the Ethereum a.DI instance.

+This is done by calling the `enableBridgeAdapters()` function on the Ethereum Cross-chain Controller smart contract.

 ## References